YanlinTong/QUEST/README.md

 # QUEST

-QUEST is a computational method for uncertainty-aware spatial domain detection in spatial transcriptomics.
-It provides probabilistic domain assignments and location-level uncertainty estimates, enabling the identification of ambiguous regions such as domain boundaries and heterogeneous subdomains.
+QUEST is a computational method that incorporates uncertainty quantification into spatial domain detection for spatial transcriptomics studies.
+It provides probabilistic domain assignments and location-level uncertainty estimates, enabling the separation of confidently assigned locations from ambiguous ones.
+QUEST facilitates the identification of novel tissue structures, including transitional boundaries and heterogeneous subdomains, improves the accuracy of downstream analyses by prioritizing high-confidence locations, and helps guide the determination of the number of spatial domains.

 The method is implemented as an open-source R package with efficient C++ acceleration via Rcpp.